huggingface/blog/safetensors-official.md

 is likely to be the only thing needed to run safetensors files safely.

-Going forward and thanks to the validation of the library, `safetensors` will now be installed by default.
+Going forward and thanks to the validation of the library, `safetensors` will now be installed by default in `transformers`.
 The next step is saving models directly in `safetensors` by default.

 We are thrilled to see that the safetensors library is already seeing use in the ML ecosystem, including: